 - In Kenilworth, you must walk along Abbotsford Road on the east side of Joseph Sears School and pick it up again at Ivy Court.

-- In Glencoe at Park Avenue, your go along Old Green Bay Road about 3/4 of a mile until the trail picks up again.
+- In Glencoe, at Park Avenue go along Old Green Bay road about 3/4 of a mile until the trail picks up again.

 Other than those two spots, it's a breeze.
-The trail is handicap accessible (there is even an elevator at the main Winnetka station.)
-Along the way you will pass parks, downtowns, train stations, gardens, native wildflower areas.
-When you pass through Highland Park, you will go right past the main gates of Ravinia.
+The trail is handicap accessible (there is an elevator at the main Winnetka station.)
+Along the way, you will pass parks, downtowns, train stations, gardens, and native wildflower areas.
+When you pass through Highland Park, you'll ride right past the main gates of Ravinia.

 The Green Bay Trail is a tree-shaded wonder in the summer months and parts of it are even plowed in the winter for cross-country skiing.
 There is easy access to it at all the train stations and many other spots along the way.
 In Winnetka, Loving Care Grooming and Boarding provides free plastic bags to help you pick up after pooch.

-The only things to remember are stay right and be respectful and careful!
+The only things to remember are to stay right and be respectful and careful!

 Sign up to get monthly North Shore real estate news delivered to your inbox.

 It's free, we'll never sell your info, and you can opt out at any time.